-217. At a Acting (a) the office of Commissioner is vacant, or Commissioner (b) the Commissioner is absent or is unable to perform the functions of his office due to any other cause, a Jud lge of the Supreme Court nominated by the Chief Justice of Pal kistan shall act as Commissioner.
+- 217. At any time when- - (a) the office of Commissioner is vacant, or - (b) the Commissioner is absent or is unable to perform the functions of his office due to any other cause, a Judge of the Supreme Court nominated by the Chief Justice of Pakistan shall act as Commissioner.